 We often welcome visitors from industry who send their employees, engineers, and researchers to join the HCIL for an extended period of time (e.g., 6 months, 1 year, 1.5 years).
 Our industry visitors have come from all over the world.
 Industrial visitors come to learn about HCI, American culture, technology, and specific projects.
 These arrangements have enriched the HCIL tremendously, while also developing expertise and skills for individuals who can bring them back to their companies.

-Recent visitors have come from Sony, Toyota, Toshiba and NEC.
+Past visitors have come from Sony, Toyota, Toshiba, NEC etc.

 We work with visitors to create custom programs that are valuable to all parties.
 We typically can offer: